Novartis sells parts of Sandoz U.S. to India's Aurobindo for $900 million

 The deal also includes about 300 products and additional development projects of Sandoz and an additional $100 million in performance-based payments, Novartis said.

+Analyst Stefan Schneider at Swiss bank Vontobel said in a research note the sale was no surprise.

+“We had assumed a price of 1 times sales for such a transaction, which was not the case.
+We realise that pricing pressure in the U.S. generics market is greater that we had anticipated, as last year’s revenues were $1.5 billion for this business and 1H18 revenues only $0.6 billion,” he noted, maintaining his “hold” rating on Novartis stock.

-The 131-year-old Sandoz unit was hurt by price pressure in the United States, prompting Novartis Chief Executive Officer Vas Narasimhan to sell the Sandoz unit.
+The 131-year-old Sandoz unit was hurt by price pressure in the United States, prompting Novartis Chief Executive Officer Vas Narasimhan to sell parts of the Sandoz unit.

 He has so far said Sandoz businesses elsewhere remain core parts of Novartis.
 Narasimhan is also keeping Sandoz biosimilars business - less-expensive near copies of complex biological medicines whose patents have expired - on hopes that rising demand from cash-strapped governments and insurers seeking to contain costs will help Sandoz boost its margins.